 Prior to joining CCC, Fred was a senior attorney at the original corporate parent of the Macy’s chain of department stores.
 Before that, Fred was of counsel to the New York City-based law firm of Weil, Gotshal & Manges, LLP, practicing intellectual property, trade regulation and antitrust law.
 He holds bachelor’s, master’s, and law degrees from schools of Harvard University.
 Fred is admitted to practice law in Massachusetts, New York and Connecticut.

-Haralambos “Babis” Marmanis is Copyright Clearance Center’s Chief Technology Officer and Vice President, Engineering.
+Haralambos “Babis” Marmanis is Copyright Clearance Center’s Chief Technology Officer and Vice President, Engineering and Product Development.
 Babis is responsible for driving the technology vision and the implementation of all software systems at CCC.
 He has over 20 years of experience in computing, with proven success in leading software development teams.
 Prior to CCC, Babis was the CTO at Emptoris, a leader of supply and contract management software solutions.
 He also worked at Zeborg, a provider of analytic software for expenses, and Truexchange, a real-time trading and risk management software system.
 He is a published book author in business and technology, and he also published numerous papers in academic journals and technical periodicals.
 Babis holds a PhD in Applied Mathematics from Brown University, and an MSc from the University of Illinois at Urbana-Champaign.
 He was the recipient of the Sigma-Xi innovation award and an NSF graduate fellow at Brown.

 Michele Nivens is Copyright Clearance Center’s Vice President, Strategic Corporate Initiatives, responsible for talent acquisition and development as well as compensation and benefits.
 Prior to joining CCC in 2006, she served as the Vice President of Human Resources for Software.com from start-up to profitable post-IPO venture and merger to create Openwave.
 She also served as Vice President of Human Resources for BBN Systems and Technologies during the years of its Internet backbone build out and ultimate acquisition by GTE.
 Michele earned her Master’s Degree from the Harvard Graduate School of Education and holds her Bachelor of Science in Management from the University of Massachusetts, Boston.